runningcode/fladle/docs/configuration.md

 ### outputStyle
 Output style of execution status.
 May be one of [`verbose`, `multi`, `single`].
 For runs with only one test execution the default value is 'verbose', in other cases 'multi' is used as the default.
-The output style 'multi' is not displayed correctly on consoles which don't support ansi codes, to avoid corrupted output use single or verbose.
+The output style 'multi' is not displayed correctly on consoles which don't support ANSI codes, to avoid corrupted output use single or verbose.

 `multi` displays separated status for each shard execution in separated line, lines are updated over time.
 Similar to gradle output when running multiple tasks in parallel.
 Requires ANSI codes support.